ntjess/2024-pyqtgraph-sam/outline.md

 ### Comments

 The author has multiple publications and oral presentations discussing how annotation quality impacts machine learning models used for printed circuit board analysis.
-This tutorial is a condensed version of the concepts used to build [S3A](https://gitlab.com/s3a/s3a), an open source labeling tool which the author created and maintains.
+This tutorial is a condensed version of the concepts used to build [S3A](https://gitlab.com/TerraVerum/s3a), an open source labeling tool which the author created and maintains.

 While it would be ideal to provide the tutorial in the form of Jupyter notebooks, they don't lend themselves well to Qt and real-time interactivity.
 So, several separately numbered python scripts are provided instead.
 The code will be available on GitHub beforehand, but the goal is for participants to follow along live and start from scratch.

-Additional progress on the material will be uploaded to https://github.com/ntjess/2024-pyqtgraph-sam
+Additional progress on the tutorial material will be uploaded to https://github.com/ntjess/2024-pyqtgraph-sam

 ## Setup Instructions
 1. Install python dependencies